Ki11erRabbit/website/content/resume.md

 #### Linux Workstation (January 2022 - Present)
 Systems Administrator
 * Used Linux as Workstation OS
-* Learned how to maintain and upgrade systems
+* Learned how to maintain a workstation for use in school and personal projects
-* Learned how to configure a NixOS system
+* Learned how to configure a NixOS system for reproducable and reliable deployment of Workstations
+* Developed a system for virtualized GPU passthrough

 ## Skills/Interests/Achievements
 * Eagle Scout at age 15